sec/dotnet-core-freebsd-source-build/README.md

 ## Requirments

-1. Working SDK for FreeBSD - at the moment it's using binaries from `https://github.com/Thefrank/dotnet-freebsd-crossbuild` created during crosscompile under Linux
+1. Working SDK for FreeBSD
 1. Tested under FreeBSD 13 and 14
 1. 8GB+ of RAM recommended (with 4GB I saw some parts crashing)
 1. To run SDK and/or apps `pkg install libunwind icu libinotify` should be enough on another box, maybe `openssl` too